gomorpheus/morpheus-docs/release_notes/current.rst

              - Creating ``containerTemplate`` type Tasks through |morpheus| CLI now works properly
              - Fixed an issue that could prevent provisioning of Apps from App Blueprints in a Tenant account from |morpheus| API or CLI
              - Fixed an issue that prevented creation or configuration of Expiration with internal approval configuration through |morpheus| API and CLI
-             - Fixed an issue that prevented provisioning using Azure Marketplace images via |morpheus| API if the ``marketplaceOffer`` value in the config map contained hyphens or no spaces in the offer name
              - Fixed an issue with Cloud filtering when provisioning Kubernetes clusters through |morpheus| CLI.
 Previously unsupported Clouds could be selected and provisioning would fail
              - Folder selection is now mandatory when "cloning to image" through |morpheus| API and CLI.
 Previously if a folder was not selected, the process could fail if the user did not have correct permissions on the root folder
              - Improvements made to Instance Type filtering when adding Instances via |morpheus| CLI.
 Previously Instance Types could potentially appear which were improper for the Group and Cloud selection which would cause failures